-Enter the mass, initial velocity, and final velocity of object 1, and the mass and initial velocity of object 2 to calculate the final velocity of object 2.
-This is valid for a perfectly inelastic collision of two objects only.
+Enter the mass, initial velocity, and final velocity of object 1, and the mass and initial velocity of object 2 to calculate the final velocity of object 2 using conservation of linear momentum.
+This applies to a 1D collision/interaction where the net external impulse on the two-object system is negligible (elastic or inelastic).
+See also our elastic collision calculator.

 Conservation of Momentum Formula